-- Teams are limited to 6 actually performing at one time, although if you have alternates or extras, that’s fine—you will need to decide as a team who will actually perform.
-Must have at least one female on the team.
+- Teams are limited to six actually performing at one time, although if you have alternates or extras, that’s fine—you will need to decide as a team who will actually perform each round of competition.

 - Audience is encouraged to watch the events.